Communication with God

 There are obviously many extremely important things to know about the subject of communicating with God; however, this study will only deal with foundational information that one can use to build on in order to come to greater and more detailed knowledge and understanding of communication with the Father and his Son, Jesus Christ, through one's own personal study and meditation.

 PERMISSION TO COMMUNICATE

 The first communications between God and humanity recorded in the Bible are the conversations between Adam and Eve and the Creator God.
 After these face-to-face conversations, there are several conversations recorded between the Creator God and people.
 On one occasion, God personally spoke to the whole nation of Israel (Ex.19:1-19).
-Although the Creator God occasionally personally spoke to people, he most often communicated with them through a third party such as an angel, a priest, a prophet or through other methods of communication such as the ephod, the casting of lots or the cloud above the mercy seat within the tabernacle.
+Although the Creator God occasionally personally spoke to people, he most often communicated with them through a third party, such as an angel, a priest, a prophet or through other methods of communication, such as the ephod, the casting/drawing of lots, and the cloud above the mercy seat within the tabernacle.